How to Retire at 60 with $2 Million: A Step-by-Step Guide

 Accounting for Inflation 📈

-Inflation erodes purchasing power, a key factor in how to retire at 60 with 2 million dollars.
-At 3% annually, $75,000 today becomes $100,750 in 10 years.
-Consequently, your $2 million must grow to keep pace.
+Inflation erodes purchasing power.
+At 3% annually, $75,000 today becomes about $100,750 in 10 years.
+Your portfolio needs growth to keep pace.

 How to Retire at 60 with 2 Million Dollars: Safe Withdrawal Rates